Invariant-0/cardano-ctf/bank_04_lifecycle/README.md

 The bank's validation logic is now more robust, with decent separation of concerns between the validators.
-However, when designing secure systems, it's crucial to consider the entire lifecycle of every componentl; every state transition must be properly validated for the system to be bulletproof.
+However, when designing secure systems, it's crucial to consider the entire lifecycle of every component; every state transition must be properly validated for the system to be bulletproof.

 ## Your Goal